sakshimishra2307/scrapper/README.md

-# scrapper
+# Scrapper
-Scrapping glassdoor and yelp reviews
+This application helps you scrape reviews from glassdoor and yelp web pages.

+# Setup
+Clone this repository and follow the steps

+Commands to run:
+>$ npm i
+>$ npm start

+To test the API: